ansible/dci-partner-ansible/docs/overview.md

 ## Provisioning the Agent

 The current version of the DCI agent requires an RPM based operating system (CentOS, RHEL).
-We have an Ansible Role to install [ansible-dci-setup](https://github.com/ansible/dci-partner-ansible/tree/master/dci-agent-setup/) to facilitate the setup of the DCI agent.
+We have an Ansible Role ([ansible-dci-setup](/dci-agent-setup)) to facilitate the setup of the DCI agent.
 This role installs dci-ansible and configures it to connect to the central distributed-ci.io server.
 We will provide you with the URL for our control server as well as an API key and user which need to be added to in defaults/main.yaml before the playbook is run.
+More information on setting up the agent can be found [here](/docs/agent_setup.md).

 ### Cron Scripts

     # Update cache of Ansible source code
     30 22 * * * DCI_CS_URL='https://api.distributed-ci.io' DCI_LOGIN='admin' DCI_PASSWORD='REDACTED' bash -c "cd ~/dci-feeders && ansible-playbook playbook.yml"
     30 10 * * * DCI_CS_URL='https://api.distributed-ci.io' DCI_LOGIN='admin' DCI_PASSWORD='REDACTED' bash -c "cd ~/dci-feeders && ansible-playbook playbook.yml"

     # Run Tests
     00 18 * * * DCI_CS_URL='https://api.distributed-ci.io' DCI_CLIENT_ID='REDACTED' DCI_API_SECRET='REDACTED' bash -c "cd ~/dci-partner-ansible && ansible-playbook -i hosts playbook.yml -e platform='vyos' -e topic='Ansible-2.4'"
     15 18 * * * DCI_CS_URL='https://api.distributed-ci.io' DCI_CLIENT_ID='REDACTED' DCI_API_SECRET='REDACTED' bash -c "cd ~/dci-partner-ansible && ansible-playbook -i hosts playbook.yml -e platform='vyos' -e topic='Ansible-2.3'"